Updated 2022: Scroll towards the bottom for an update now that I live in Florida & wear sunscreen every day!

-Here’s what I do: I buy these two totally natural products that basically do it all for me: Bragg’s Organic Apple Cider Vinegar (it has to be Braggs!
+Here’s what I do: I buy these three totally natural products that basically do it all for me: Bragg’s Organic Apple Cider Vinegar (it has to be Braggs!
 It’s the best/purest/most concentrated!), Dr. Bronner’s Organic Coconut Oil (don’t use cheap/unpure coconut oil either or it can clog pores and generally be bad for your skin – make sure it’s pure/organic and from a good brand you trust like Dr Bronner’s), and Thayers Rose Petal Witch Hazel Toner with Aloe Vera.
 (I recently added this third thing and it’s so good along with the other two in the photo below – I just mist it over my face after the other two).
 I use coconut oil so much I leave it out on the kitchen counter so I removed the label to make the jar prettier.

 I already mentioned coconut oil as being an awesome deep conditioner and it’s also really amazing for skin – it can double as a body lotion, face lotion, makeup remover, you name it.
 I generally like to rub a small amount on my face before bed (warning: if you rub too much on in the morning you can look a little shiny – and too much can make your hairline grease too – the key is a light dab here and there).
 I put it on maybe 30 minutes before bed and I just apply a small amount.
 It doesn’t stain my pillowcase and it soaks in like any moisturizer would.
 I have sensitive skin, but I never break out from it (since coconut oil is naturally antibacterial, I have a theory that it cuts down on blackheads and breakouts, both of which I’ve had as an adult when using other products on my face).

 Also, a word on wrinkles: when we share photos like this picture or the one below, people ask if I don’t age…